 Kate has been building experience in the nonprofit sector through her career path since 2016.
 She was awarded a competitive position with the Winter Burgess Leadership Fellows in the SeriousFun Children’s Network, where she worked with a small cohort in professional development focused on leadership.
 This inspired Kate to pursue structured professional learning in her life and she is graduating with a Masters in Nonprofit Management from Regis University.
 Kate was born and raised in Colorado.
 Several opportunities have brought her all over the west but her heart is in the Rocky Mountains.
 On the weekends you can find Kate enjoying wildflowers and dirt roads with her camera and dog Gordie Howe.

 Born and raised in Kansas.
 Lori moved to Summit County, Colorado in 2014 to be able to explore the beautiful high country and adventure the surrounding areas.
 She likes to be in nature, with easy access to hiking and snowboarding.
-She also enjoys putting her artistic creativity in any and every aspect of her time.
-She has her Bachelor of Arts in Sustainability Studies from Colorado Mountain College.
-Her favorite sustainability goal is Social Equity as she believes putting the people and especially the children in our community first while guiding them with the resources they need which is the most important step in sustainable development overall.
-She is excited to assist CASAcd along the way and be the best support system for the success of the organization.
+Lori also enjoys putting her artistic creativity in any and every aspect of her time.
+She has her Bachelor of Arts Degree in Sustainability Studies from Colorado Mountain College.
+Her favorite sustainability goal is Social Equity; putting the people and especially the children in our community first while guiding them with the resources they need, which she believes is the most important step overall in sustainable development.
+Lori is excited to assist CASAcd along the way and be the best support system for the success of the organization.